 The Teacher Effectiveness Framework is now fully implemented and is based on the belief that consistent correlation with NSBECS is essential for teacher development.
 (Cepelka, 2019) Some concepts of work efficiency relate to the work done.
 This is in line with Hersey's (2008) opinion that efficiency is defined as getting the right job.
-Unfer certain pedagogical conditions, effective implementation of various learning approaches in the Jucation of primary school children is possible and effective.
-By researching and understanding the results, new tasks are outlined, the solution of which is very important: 1) Further search and definition of signs and indicators used in evaluating the effectiveness of teachers and students within the framework of various pedagogical approaches; 2) scientific and theoretical, organizational and methodological support of the process of preparing teachers for the use of various pedagogical professionals).
-(Faridovna Dulmukhametova et al. 2019) Individual effectiveness involves integration, leadership, structure, status, roles and norms, whereas organizational effectiveness is influenced by environment, technology, structure, processes and culture (Gibson, 2009).
+Under certain pedagogical conditions, effective implementation of various learning approaches in the education of primary school children is possible and effective.
+By researching and understanding the results, new tasks are outlined, the solution of which is very important: 1) Further search and definition of signs and indicators used in evaluating the effectiveness of teachers and students within the framework of various pedagogical approaches; 2) scientific and theoretical, organizational and methodological support of the process of preparing teachers for the use of various pedagogical methods in the teaching environment of the school (in the system of further training for pedagogical professionals).
+(Faridovna Dulmukhametova et al. 2019) Individual effectiveness consists of skills, abilities, knowledge, attitudes, motivation and pressure.
+Team effectiveness involves integration, leadership, structure, status, roles and norms, whereas organizational effectiveness is influenced by environment, technology, structure, processes and culture (Gibson, 2009).

 Another definition of work effectiveness by Drucker (2006) states that Work performance is the extent to which goals are achieved and specific problems are solved.
 Differs in efficiency.

-Efficiency is defined independently of cost and efficiency means "doing the right thing".
+Efficiency is defined independently of cost, and efficiency means "doing the right thing".
 Efficiency means "doing the right thing".
 This is consistent with what Buhl-Wiggers wrote that providing training and committing to supporting teachers with the right infrastructure can increase variability in teacher effectiveness (Buhl-Wiggers, 2018).
 Making the most effective teachers is relatively better than the less effective teachers.
-Work efficiency is about problem solving, it is differen zon efficiency, efficiency has nothing to do with cost whereas efficiency is about cost or efficiency is about doing the right thing whereas efficiency is about doing that to do right.
-Meanwhile, Duncan is quoted by Richard M. Steers (1985) in his book Organizational Effectiveness as saying the following about effectiveness measurement1) Achievement of Goals Achievement is a general effort to achieve a goal that should be viewed as a process.
+Work efficiency is about problem solving; it is different from efficiency; efficiency has nothing to do with cost, whereas efficiency is about cost, or efficiency is about doing the right thing, whereas efficiency is about doing that to do right.
+Meanwhile, Duncan is quoted by Richard M. Steers (1985) in his book Organizational Effectiveness as saying the following about effectiveness measurement 1) Achievement of Goals Achievement is a general effort to achieve a goal that should be viewed as a process.
 Therefore, to ensure the achievement of the final goal, stages are needed both according to the stages of partial achievement and periodization.
 The achievement of goals consists of several factors: 1) Schedules and goals are concrete goals.
 2) integration.
 Integration measures an organization's ability to connect, develop consensus, and communicate with many other organizations.
 Integration is about social processes.
 3) Personalization.
 Adaptation is the ability of an organization to adapt to its environment.
 Therefore, reference values are used for the job acquisition and hiring process.
 Referring to some expert opinions about effectiveness above, the implementation of a teaching factory in SMK is considered effective if it can meet the following elements: 1) Integrated and adaptive program management through strong analysis and policy formulation processes related to achievable goals and strategies that have been set.
 2) Preparation of appropriate programs and programs ready for implementation.
 3) Availability of human resources and good facilities/infrastructure.
-4) System of supervision and control of program implementation and 5) Coordinated and synergistic cooperation.
+4) System of supervision and control of program implementation, and 5) Coordinated and synergistic cooperation.